boazbk/tcs/lec_02_representation.md

 It is also possible to define $NtS$ non-recursively, see [binaryrepex](){.ref}.

 Throughout most of this book, the particular choices of representation of numbers as binary strings would not matter much: we just need to know that such a representation exists.
-In fact, for most  purposes, we can even use the simpler representation of mapping a natural number $n$ to the length-$n$ all-zero string $0^n$.
+In fact, for many of our purposes we can even use the simpler representation of mapping a natural number $n$ to the length-$n$ all-zero string $0^n$.

 ::: {.remark title="Binary representation in python (optional)" #pythonbinary}